websauna/websauna/docs/source/narrative/form/form.rst

 Overriding widget template
 --------------------------

-This example how to override a widget template for any widget.
+This example shows how to override a widget template for any widget.
 Deform internally uses Chameleon template engine (not :term:`Jinja`)

 First register the folder where you have Deform templates in the :py:class:`websauna.system.Initializer` of your app.
 Example: